 Omar, CEO of Friends for Life and Co-Founder of the Arab Americans of Cleveland – Young Professionals Network, is very passionate about the arts and co-founded Masrah Cleveland Al-Arabi, a theatre company within Cleveland Public Theatre that aims to connect with the Arabic-speaking communities in Cleveland.

-In your own words, can you tell us about National Arab American Heritage Month?
+Can you tell us about National Arab American Heritage Month?

 Arab American Heritage used to be celebrated in various cities during the 1990s.
 The Arab America Foundation took it upon themselves to create a national campaign to celebrate Arab American Heritage during April 2017.
 The initiative gives Arab Americans the opportunity to celebrate their culture, heritage, arts, music, foods and accomplishments.
 It also gives non-Arabs an insight into the Arab American identity.